Surgical mesh: Report reveals restorative justice helpful for victims but action to protect others slow

 They found many suffered chronic debilitating pain, erosion, infection and were left unable to walk without aid, have sex or exercise.
 Some tried to take their own life as a result.

-In a Victoria University report called Healing After Harm - released today - researchers uncovered the impact of that process.
+In the Victoria University report called Healing After Harm - released today - researchers uncovered the impact of that process.

 "The impacts of surgical mesh harm were understood, and hearing the effects inspired